sisl/PyroRL/paper/paper.md

 - $p(s)$ represents the probability of non-inflamed cell $s$ alighting
 - $s'$ represents an adjacent cell
 - $\lambda$ is a hyperparameter that affects the probability of fire spreading from one cell to an adjacent one (we set $\lambda = 0.094$)
-- $d(s,s')$ is the $L^{2}$ distance between cells
+- $d(s,s')$ is the Euclidean distance between cells
 - $B(s)$ is a Boolean to check if cell is currently on fire

 ### Wind

 We can add wind bias by modifying the convolution filter.
-In our working implementation, wind speed is linearly scale of how wind affects probability of neighboring cell alighting current cell. linear scale is further scaled for each neighboring cell by cosine similarity of vector between direction to neighboring cell to wind direction.
+In our implementation, wind speed affects the probability of neighboring cells igniting the current cell.
+The linear scale is further scaled for each neighboring cell by cosine similarity of vector between direction to neighboring cell to wind direction.

 # Features

-Users are given control over the configuration of their environments, including: the dimensions of the grid world, the locations of populated areas and paths, and initial fire placement.
+Users can control the configuration of the environment, including the dimensions of the grid world, the locations of populated areas and paths, and initial fire placement.
 Users can also select from our library of example environments or have the program dynamically generate environments.
 We also offer examples of how to use popular RL libraries with our environment, such as Stable-Baselines3 [@JMLR:v22:20-1364].

 In addition, users can generate visualizations of the environment by calling the `render` function of the Gymnasium environment object.
 After executing a set of actions on the environment, the user can call `generate_gif`, which stitches together all of the images rendered by the user into a single GIF.